dlteel94/cowsays-hipchat/README.md

 // TODO: Add deploy status badge

 ## Contributing
 We welcome contributions to this project.
-To contribute, either find an issue marked pr-welcome, assign it to yourself, and then put up a pr for it, or create your own issue, assign it to yourself, then put up a PR for it.
+To contribute, either find an issue marked pr-welcome, assign it to yourself, and then put up a pr for it, or create your own issue, assign it to yourself, then put up a PR for it into the **master** branch.

 We also welcome PR Reviews.
 PRs will need a certain amount of approvals before being merged.
 This number will change as the number of active contributors change.
 One of the approvals must be from a repo owner in order to be merged.
 We will release production builds on Heroku at a regular schedule.
 See the "Installing on Hipchat" for more info on installing the production integration in your Hipchat room.